pycalphad/pycalphad/RELEASING.rst

    ``git push origin master --tags``

    ``git stash pop``
-11. ``asv run 0.2^..0.2`` to run a benchmark for the new release.
-Compare the results using ``asv publish && asv preview`` and navigating to
-   [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
-If there are no regressions, commit and push the new benchmark files and rendered html.
-12. The new version is tagged in the repository.
+11. The new version is tagged in the repository.
 Now the public package must be built and distributed.

 Uploading to PyPI
 -----------------